MLK Jr. Celebrations & Free Museum Days

 The lecture series looks to ignite greater dialogue and programs of action that will infuse “where we go from here.”
 Key questions about freedom, liberation and mission within the present global paradigm will bring to the forefront the tensions that emerge when confronted with the need to make space for those voices that speak against erasure, simplification, and displacement of the cultural narratives that a truly democratic society needs to survive.
 See the full events schedule.

-Monday, January 15, 2018 – On certain “fee-free” days throughout the year, enjoy free entrance to all national parks and monuments including Muir Woods and Yosemite National Park and free admission aboard all of the historic vessels at the Hyde Street Pier of SF’s Maritime National Historical Park.
+Monday, January 21, 2019 – On certain “fee-free” days throughout the year, enjoy free entrance to all national parks and monuments including Muir Woods and Yosemite National Park and free admission aboard all of the historic vessels at the Hyde Street Pier of SF’s Maritime National Historical Park.
+Please note, this is likely cancelled due to the government shutdown.

 Please note that starting in 2019 a parking/shuttle reservation will be required at Muir Woods even on “fee-free” days